Flaming Pie was originally released in 1997, and is now remastered with extra tracks in 2020.

 It’s rare that we ever get ten songs to enjoy from one album.
 “Somedays” and “Beautiful Night” feature orchestrations by George Martin, and are very Beatle-sounding.
 Upon release of the album, Paul McCartney mentioned in an interview that “Calico Skies” ranks with his best songs.
 It’s mostly about his love for Linda, who was dying of cancer at the time.
 “Little Willow” is a beautifully gentle song that Paul wrote in tribute to his friend (and Ringo’s ex-wife) Maureen, who was also a cancer victim.
 “Used To Be Bad” is a solid blues duet with Steve Miller, who’s also on “If You Wanna”.
 “Heaven On A Sunday” features Linda and James.
 The two singles are “The World Tonight” and “Young Boy”.
 The album and this playlist conclude with a slight but fun little tune, “Great Day”.

-The original album was hurt by starting with one of the weakest tracks, “The Song We Were Singing”.
+The original album was hurt by not starting with one of the better tracks.
+“The Song We Were Singing” is a little weak.
 Sure it’s a song about John & Paul, and we want to like it, but it doesn’t quite work.
-Unfortunately, it created a poor first impression for an album with a lot of good songs.
+Unfortunately, it’s a poor first impression for an album with a lot of good songs.

 Flaming Pie came out 23 years ago, and 27 years after The Beatles split.
 The album is one of the highlights of Paul McCartney’s 50 years of solo work.